Badgworth

-Badgworth is a village and civil parish in the Sedgemoor district of Somerset, England, 2 mi south west of Axbridge.
+Badgworth is a village and civil parish in Somerset, England, 2 mi south west of Axbridge.
 According to the 2011 census it had a population of 525.

 The village is home to an equestrian centre known as the Badgworth Arena.

 History

 The ancient village was named W. Bagewerre in 1086.
 The modern parish includes the villages of Biddisham where the Church of St John The Baptist dates from the 13th century but was rebuilt in the 15th century, and Tarnock the name of which is believed to be Brythonic in origin.

 Late Iron Age and Romano-British pottery was found at a kiln site in the village in the 1830s.
 It consisted primarily of jars with bead rims and bowls with flanged or rolled rims.

 The parish of Badgeworth was part of the Winterstoke Hundred, while Biddisham was part of the Bempstone hundred.
 A map of Winterstoake Hundred from the year 1645 shows the village name as Baddesworh; on the map, the hundred contains the parish although a later hand added a bold hundred boundary line that incorrectly separated the parish from its hundred.

 Badgworth Court is a Grade II-listed Georgian manor house.